theforeman/theforeman.org/_posts/2018-07-31-foreman-community-newsletter---july-2018.md

 * [DevConf India 2018](https://community.theforeman.org/t/devconf-india-2018/10309)

-Foreman Project will have a huge appearance at DevConf India’18.
+Foreman Project will have a huge appearance at DevConf India ’18.
 We have two talks lined up on the very first day of the conference, as well as a booth at the conference, so drop by and say hello!
 We’ll have very exciting goodies and t-shirts at the Foreman booth, make sure you grab them before they are gone